-There is an exhortation to courage energized by truth about Christ.
+To courage energized by truth about Christ.
 "Do not be afraid-here are the facts.
 If you think that the images of who I am are great, let me remind of you of these realities as well."
 These words leave us without a doubt that Jesus is God and that He is the redeemer.
 John hears the gospel.